camunda-community-hub/spring-zeebe/README.md

 }
 ```

-With `@Variable` or `fetchVariables` you limit which variables are loaded from the workflow engine.
+With `@Variable`, `@VariablesAsType` or `fetchVariables` you limit which variables are loaded from the workflow engine.
 You can also override this and force that all variables are loaded anyway:

 ```java
 @JobWorker(type = "foo", fetchAllVariables = true)